 - Get your winter tools ready – Shovels, salt, sand, plow, snow blower, and generator.
 Run to test your winter equipment to make sure you don’t need any maintenance before you need them.

-Fall home maintenance checklist -Lawn and garden maintenance
+Lawn and garden maintenance

 - Mow, rake, aerate, and fertilize the lawn.
 Take care of the lawn by giving it one last mowing and raking before the cold weather hits.
 You will want to remove all of the leaves.
 Have your lawn aerated and over-seeded in the fall to give it a healthy head start for spring.
 More info about over seeding your lawn.

 - Trim and secure shrubs and trees – Prune and/or remove any dead branches from trees and large shrubs.
 Cover delicate shrubs with a triangle type cover to prevent snow and ice from crushing them.
+You can also contact a professional to insure your getting proper tree care.

 - Clean out your garden beds – Here is a great article on what to clean and what to leave alone.
 5 Tips to simplify fall garden clean up